 YouTube never gave a detailed explanation.
 Their support page simply states they introduced a "new, lighter-sized award" because more creators are hitting milestones.

-The ideas that this change was caused by YouTube Shorts, high shipping costs, or massive manufacturing volume are purely community rumors.
+The ideas that this change was caused by YouTube Shorts, high shipping costs, or massive manufacturing volume are purely a community rumors.
 YouTube has never confirmed any of them.
 Because of this sudden downsize, pre-2024 plaques are now much more collectible.

 Five Myths About YouTube Play Buttons